sanvi-nahar/HealthLift/README.md

-# HealthyMe - Health Monitoring Android App
+# HealthLift - Health Monitoring Android App

-HealthyMe is a comprehensive Android application designed to help users track and monitor their vital health statistics.
+HealthLift is a comprehensive Android application designed to help users track and monitor their vital health statistics.
 Built using Java and SQLite, the app provides a user-friendly interface to record and visualize health data such as Blood Pressure, Sugar Levels, and Calorie Intake over time.

 ## 🚀 Features